The best way to go about handling different types of graphic design clients is to live up to this philosophy:

 Imagine taking baby steps together with your clients, they are known as The High Maintenance.
-These graphic design clients are usually first-timers who reach out to professional designers for help.
+These graphic design clients are usually first-timers who reach out to professional graphic designers for help.
 And, they require transparency in communication and planning.

 Seeing this, graphic designers understand and typically invest time to explain to clients on all the processes that will take place before starting any project.
 With every progress made, clients can see their projects slowly blooming as they desire them to.

 #2 The High Expectations

 Any designers will come by this type of design clients who assume designing work can be done in a matter of minutes.
 To solve or avoid this issue, designers simply break down every stage of the projects and the time consumed for each stage to clients.
 Designers find that it is the best way to inform clients of their work proficiency.

 On top of that, they value clients’ expectations.
 Hence, designers too, finalize the project soonest possible.
 By doing so, design clients would understand the complexity of the project which would ease the entire working process.

 #3 The Totally Unrealistic

 The totally unrealistic clients are typically newbies who have fresh ideas and dreams of how they want their designs to be.
 They are truly inspiring too.
 We would love to hear them out despite being unrealistic!
 However, to make them understand reality and possibilities, it takes only patience, empathy, and care.

-Professional designers get to know about the inspiration of the ideas and the sources of which they got them from.
+Professional graphic designers get to know about the inspiration of the ideas and the sources of which they got them from.
 Then, they play with the power of reasoning that eventually get clients to understand what is possible.
 Later, they would work on ways to improve the idea during the revision phases.
 Bringing this kind of genuineness to the table will solve any issue.